cosmos/cosmos-sdk/x/authz/README.md

 In order to prevent DoS attacks, granting `StakeAuthorization`s with `x/authz` incurs gas. `StakeAuthorization` allows you to authorize another account to delegate, undelegate, or redelegate to validators.
 The authorizer can define a list of validators they allow or deny delegations to.
 The Cosmos SDK iterates over these lists and charge 10 gas for each validator in both of the lists.

-Since the state maintaining a list for granter, grantee pair with same expiration, we are iterating over the list to remove the grant (in case of any revoke of particular `msgType`) from the list and we are charging 20 gas per iteration.
+Since the state maintaining a list for granter, grantee pair with same expiration, we are iterating over the list to remove the grant (incase of any revoke of paritcular `msgType`) from the list and we are charging 20 gas per iteration.

 ## State